morganney/babel-dual-package/README.md

 --no-cjs-dir 			 Do not create a subdirectory for the CJS build in --out-dir.
 --source-maps 			 Generate an external source map.
 --minified  			 Save as many bytes when printing (false by default).
+--copy-files 			 When compiling a directory copy over non-compilable files.
 --help 				 Output usage information (this information).
 ```